farazumar/JenkinsTest/README.md

 # JenkinsTest
 Test repository for Jenkins tutorial as part of Shell training...
-To check if polling is working